AdobeDocs/analytics.en/help/components/classifications/sets/overview.md

 The backend architecture released with Classification sets also contain several notable changes:

-* When using the browser or FTP import, '[!UICONTROL Overwrite on conflict]' is always enabled.
+* When using the browser or automated import, '[!UICONTROL Overwrite on conflict]' is always enabled.
-* When using the browser or FTP import, the option to export immediately after import is no longer supported.
+* When using the browser or automated import, the option to export immediately after import is no longer supported.
 Exports must be initiated separately.
 * The Analytics 2.0 API `GetDimensions` endpoint now returns string identifiers for classifications instead of numeric identifiers.
 Numeric identifiers can still be used, but Adobe recommends using the new string identifiers where possible.
 Numeric identifiers can be retrieved by using the `?expansion=hidden` query string parameter.

 Classification sets consist of three main areas:

-* [**[!UICONTROL Classification sets manager]**](set-manager.md): Create, edit and delete Classification sets.
+* [**[!UICONTROL Classification sets manager]**](set-manager.md): Create, edit and delete classification sets.
-* [**[!UICONTROL Classification set jobs manager]**](job-manager.md): View the status of Classification set Jobs and download export files.
+* [**[!UICONTROL Classification set jobs manager]**](job-manager.md): View the status of classification set jobs and download export files.
 * [**[!UICONTROL Classification set consolidations]**](consolidations.md): Combine multiple classification sets into a single classification set.